 We were invited to Buckingham Palace to receive the UK’s highest award for business.

-The award—a Queen’s Award for Enterprise—was given to us in recognition of us “codifying the scientific methodology that companies like Google, Facebook and Apple now use to improve websites.”
+The award—a Queen’s Award for Enterprise—was given to us in recognition of us codifying the scientific methodology that companies like Google and Amazon now use to improve websites.

 Here’s the email we received (we were stunned by it):

 Our company was represented at Buckingham Palace by our founders, Ben Jesson and Dr Karl Blanks.
 They arrived by taxi.
 (It’s surreal to get into a taxi and say, “Buckingham Palace, please.”)
 They entered the palace via the iconic route used for royal weddings and state events: through the main gates, past The Queen’s guards, through the palace’s central archway, and then onto the red carpet of the Grand Entrance.